Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

     │   │   │   ├── 260_7308.jpg                     # First frame of LC1
     │   │   │   ├── 260_7317.jpg                     # Second frame of LC1
     │   │   │   ├── ...
     │   │   │   ├── 260_7317.jpg                     # 50th frame of LC1.
 The original footage was captured with 30 fps.
 However, we can only share the downsampled version here :(.
-Each lane chagne sequecne was downsampled to have 50 frames in total.
+Each lane change sequence was downsampled to have 50 frames in total.
     │   │   ├── 2                                    # The second lane change sequence
     │   │   │   ├── 697_14899.jpg                    # First frame of LC2
     │   │   │   ├── ...